bartelsjoshuac/Corduroy/README.md

 <-continue->

 3. *docker compose up  -d*  // Starts the webserver and database.
 4. *docker compose exec corduroyserver bash*   // Starts a shell in the container.
+Not you need to "exit" the container shell to return to you local machine if needed later.
 4. *python manage.py createsuperuser*  // Follow the prompts to create a user called root with a password of password.
 6. *python manage.py populate_users* // Create groomy (groomy account) and admin(Corduroy admin account) and the groomers and admins groups.
 7. *python manage.py populate_data* // Populates some sample data.